tharunkumartk/brainfeed-ios/README.md

 # Brainfeed - iOS

 Brainfeed is a SwiftUI app designed to deliver a hyper-personalized and summarized newsfeed tailored to your interests.
 Using a state-of-the-art multi-armed bandit recommendation system, Brainfeed curates and generates around 500 posts per day, offering a productive feed based on current events.
+[Demo video](https://x.com/tiruppali/status/1843475795467219428)

 [Try it out on Testflight!](https://testflight.apple.com/join/Ap1Jgw8a)